 The technology requested must benefit students.

 The project must be aligned with the goals of the College.

+The TIF proposal must include the SPOL Initiative ID number on the form so that the TIF Committee Chair can verify that the Division Vice President (VP) has approved the initiative, and see that the proposal subject matches the initiative.
+This will be accomplished prior to the proposal being added to the TIF agenda.

+Initiatives approved by Vice President’s office in the winter planning process are initiatives for the upcoming year; therefore, funding through TIF will be considered “pull ahead”.
+If the initiative is either funded through another source, or the initiative canceled, the project director must notify, in writing, the Technology Investment Committee Chair in a timely fashion.

+TIF proposals must be submitted in a timely manner to the Technology Investment Committee Chair.
+The deadline for all submissions will be determined and published by the TIF Chair.
+Submission timing will usually occur within a week of the end of Operational planning/approval process.
+The TIF committee chair will then distribute the proposals to all TIF Committee members to allow for a minimum of 7 calendar days for review prior to the TIF meeting.

+TIF proposals not submitted in time for the winter meeting, or operation planning verification could/was not accomplished in time to be added to the meeting agenda, will be returned to the project director, for possible submission in the Fall meeting.

 TIF does not fund reassigned time.
 If a project requires reassigned time for completion, the Associate Dean and Vice President must approve the reassigned time prior to submission of the application.
 Applications without prior approval for required reassigned time will not be accepted.

 Should any substantive aspect of the project change after its approval, the project director must notify, in writing, the Technology Investment Committee Chair in a timely fashion.
 Changes that alter the specific intent of the proposal or the applicability of the proposal to the guidelines will necessitate the reappraisal of the proposal by the Committee and the President.